Raffy23/boinc-webmanager/README.md

 * Display multiple Clients in a simple Dashboard View
 * Display Projects / Workunits and other data similar to the BOINC Manager
 * Limited control over Workunits and Projects (suspend, delete, ...)
-* Auto Discovery for BOINC Clients
+* Auto Discovery for BOINC Clients in local network

 ## Building
-The Boinc Webmanager currently needs scala >= **2.12.2** and sbt >= **0.13.16** which must be installed before the Project can be build.
+The Boinc Webmanager currently needs scala **2.12.3** and sbt **1.0.3**.
 All other Dependencies are managed by SBT.
 To build the Project follow theses steps:

  - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
  - Copy `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into the `jvm/src/main/resources/web-root/` Folder